Conditions of Carriage

 No article will be accepted as baggage if it weighs more than 70 pounds or has a total outside dimension (length plus width plus height) that exceeds the limits of Seaborne aircraft.
 For specific aircraft limitations, contact Seaborne Airlines.

 CHECKING YOUR BAG

 Your name must appear on all baggage.
 Baggage will not be checked:

 - To a city not on your routing

 - Beyond a connection city if the connecting flight departs from an airport different from the arrival airport

-Checked luggage may be claimed only by the holder of the luggage claim check.
-Luggage will not be released unless all sums due Seaborne are paid.
-Luggage claim checks must be returned to Seaborne on request.
-Seaborne is not responsible to determine that the holder of the claim check is entitled to the luggage.
-If luggage claim checks are lost, proof of ownership may be required prior to release of the luggage.
+Checked baggage may be claimed only by the holder of the baggage claim check.
+Baggage will not be released unless all sums due Seaborne are paid.
+Baggage claim checks must be returned to Seaborne on request.
+Seaborne is not responsible to determine that the holder of the claim check is entitled to the baggage.
+If baggage claim checks are lost, proof of ownership may be required prior to release of the baggage.

 In the event your checked bags do not arrive on your flight, reasonable efforts will be made to ensure that the bag is returned to you within 24 hours.
 Our goal to return bags with 24 hours applies only when we are the carrier taking you to your final destination.

 Listed below are some circumstances that may inhibit our ability to return your bags with 24 hours: